aneebp/Epistle/README.md

 ## Contributing

 Contributions are welcome!
 Please fork this repository and submit a pull request for any enhancements or bug fixes.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgements

-- Special thanks to the open-source community for the tools and libraries that made this project possible.